icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 The Registry maintains an RDF document at a well known URL which maps Licence URLs to Grants (what you are allowed to do with the data) and Obligations (what you must do when providing derivative data to others).

 The full legal text of the licence, linked from this RDF document, is the definitive description of what is allowed under this licence.
+The Grants listed in this interpretation are a list of things that can be done, but it may be incomplete and does not include any things that cannot be done.
+The

 The document is one or more `ib1:LicenceInterpretation` objects.